MitchellTesla/Ethereum_2.0/README.md

 # Ξthereum Virtual-Machine Developer Portal

-Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.
+Reference: DevLab3 repo for more libraries on Solidity smart-contracts and reference documentation.

 # Check 'Projects' for more information on the ETH 2.0 protocol.